thanthese/rock-paper-scissors/readme.md

 But.
 Computers are not random, and over millions of throws maybe a bias will emerge that can be abused.

 Here's a simple implementation I was playing with.

-Initial conclusion: computer random is random enough.
+**Initial conclusion**: Computer random is random enough.

 **Sample output**: